 No student may cease attendance without formally withdrawing or dropping courses after classes begin.

 Students may drop courses in MyView or in person without receiving a grade through the fourth week of classes of a sixteen-week semester, the second week of classes of an eight-week session and the first week of classes of a four-week session.
 Students with specific academic holds may be required to obtain approval from their advisor to change their schedule.

 From the 5th week to the end of the 8th week of a sixteen-week semester, and the 3rd week to the end of the 4th week of an eight-week session, students may continue to drop courses in MyView without instructor approval.
 A grade of “EX” (excused) will be issued on the transcript.
 Refer to the semester calendar for summer or winter session withdrawal deadlines.

 From the 9th week to the end of the 12th week of the sixteen-week session and the 5th week to the end of the 6th week of an eight-week session, dropping courses will require instructor approval.
 Students may request approval to drop classes using the online form in MyGateway.
 This will initiate the request to drop and submit it to the instructor and any other offices where approval is needed.
 See the semester calendar for the official last day to drop.

-After enrolling in classes, students who choose to withdraw for the semester are required to complete the necessary procedures to officially withdraw from the University.
+After enrolling in classes, degree seeking students who choose to withdraw for the semester are required to complete the necessary procedures to officially withdraw from their courses.
 This includes but is not limited to the withdrawal request.
 An email notification will be sent to the student when the request has been completed.